 Sara trained in Pochinko Clown through Mask with Ian Wallace and Sue Morrison, mentoring with Wallace to become a teacher of this specialized Canadian clown method.
 She offers Clown through Mask and Neutral Mask training both in St. John's and elsewhere.
 Her interest in puppetry has led her to pursue training with the Old Trout Puppet Theatre and a mentorship with puppet designer Darka Erdelji in Slovenia.

 Sara is also director, a designer of masks, puppets, props and costumes, and a dramaturg for new plays.
-She lives in St. John's, Newfoundland and Labrador, Canada.
+She identifies as bi+, queer, chronically ill, cisgender, Settler and intersectional feminist.

 Fiction agent: Stephanie Sinclair at Transatlantic Literary Agency.